-All application materials: the Online Application Form (along with the $105 fee payment), Transcripts, Letters of Recommendation, Statement of Purpose, GRE Test Scores, and TOEFL Test Scores (where required) need to be in by 5:00 pm, Eastern Standard Time on this date.
+All application materials: the Online Application Form (along with the application fee payment), Transcripts, Letters of Recommendation, Statement of Purpose, and TOEFL Test Scores (where required) need to be in by 5:00 pm, Eastern Standard Time on this date.
 Late applications will not be considered.
 Please see the Graduate School of Arts and Sciences Admissions page for additional information.

-STANDARDIZED TESTS (GRE General, GRE Subject, TOEFL, MCAT)
+STANDARDIZED TESTS (GRE General, GRE Subject, TOEFL, IELTS, MCAT)

-Applicants to the Biophysics Program who are non-native English speakers, and whose undergraduate degree is received from an academic institution where English is not the primary language of instruction, must complete the Internet Based Test (IBT) of the Test of English as a Foreign Language (TOEFL).
-Reported scores from the TOEFL, if required, must be no older than 2 years prior to the application deadline date.
-The Harvard Graduate School of Arts and Sciences will only accept the IBT TOEFL as proof of English proficiency.
+Applicants to the Biophysics Program who are non-native English speakers, and whose undergraduate degree is received from an academic institution where English is not the primary language of instruction, must complete either the Internet Based Test (IBT) of the Test of English as a Foreign Language (TOEFL), or the International English Language Testing System Academic Test (IELTS).
+Reported scores from the TOEFL or IELTS, if required, must be no older than 2 years prior to the application deadline date.
+The Harvard Graduate School of Arts and Sciences will only accept the IBT TOEFL or IELTS as proof of English proficiency.

 MINIMUM and AVERAGE SCORES:

-The Graduate School of Arts and Sciences has a required minimum score of 80 on the IBT TOEFL.
-GSAS requires incoming students, whose TOEFL scores fall within certain tiers, to meet an Oral English Language Requirement prior to being allowed to serve as Teaching Fellows at the University.
+The Graduate School of Arts and Sciences has a required minimum score of 80 on the IBT TOEFL or 6.5 on the IELTS.
+GSAS requires incoming students, whose TOEFL or IELTS scores fall within certain tiers, to meet an Oral English Language Requirement prior to being allowed to serve as Teaching Fellows at the University.
 For admitted students whose English language skills might benefit from additional focus, the Graduate School of Arts and Sciences offers the English Language Program (ELP), a residential, cultural immersion program during the summer months prior to matriculation into graduate school.
 Additional follow up courses are offered throughout the year to assist students in reaching the oral English language requirement.

-As part of forming a complete picture of the applicants to the Biophysics Program, we require the GRE General Test scores as well as Grade Point Average information.
-However, standardized test scores and GPAs are just a few of the many factors we consider when reviewing applications to the Biophysics Program, and we have no established minimum threshhold for the GRE and GPA.
+As part of forming a complete picture of the applicants to the Biophysics Program, we consider the standardized test scores (if required) as well as Grade Point Average information.
+However, standardized test scores and GPAs are just a few of the many factors we consider when reviewing applications to the Biophysics Program, and we have no established minimum threshhold for standardized tests and GPA.
 At no point in the application review process do these scores or GPA values serve to triage applications, but are instead considered in light of the whole application and the primary focus that the review committee puts on the quality of an applicant's preparation, the personal statement, and the strength of an applicant's recommendation letters.